slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ## Getting the SSH credentials using the API

-Now I'm logged in as qtc.
+Now that we got the cookie, we can just use it to log in as qtc.

 ![](/assets/images/htb-writeup-oouch/Screenshot_28.png)

-To get a token for the API endpoints, I'll first register a new application with `Client credentials` as the Authorization grant type.
+To get a token for the API endpoints, we'll first register a new application with `Client credentials` as the Authorization grant type.

 ![](/assets/images/htb-writeup-oouch/Screenshot_29.png)

 ![](/assets/images/htb-writeup-oouch/Screenshot_30.png)

-Making note of the credentials:
+Note of the credentials:
 - client id: `dqzxtaT48HybcM5YtruDCjCjuOSQzVdhg1eHyhiN`
 - client secret: `rSzD9UWKG1wI4GUmAuchsFm8jYP5M1TsxpLdhSTczNbIgJxkebFCRmeUbvW1FdNqUNhzrkjoMpFZtjONYi597mHyzpIYOTdaqKUJgdLoADqnGTTc8TdIpwPdtriWYTBU`

-Using the `/oauth/token`, I can log in with the application credentials and get an access_token.
+Using the `/oauth/token`, we can log in with the application credentials and get an access_token.

 ![](/assets/images/htb-writeup-oouch/Screenshot_31.png)

-Using the Authorization token I can use the API and see that I'm user `qtc`
+Using the Authorization token we can use the API and see that we're user `qtc`

 ![](/assets/images/htb-writeup-oouch/Screenshot_33.png)

-After some fuzzing based on the SSH hint earlier, I found the `get_ssh` endpoint which returns the SSH key for user `qtc`
+After some fuzzing based on the SSH hint earlier, we found the `get_ssh` endpoint which returns the SSH key for user `qtc`

 ![](/assets/images/htb-writeup-oouch/Screenshot_32.png)